Kevin Spacey: Political views and activism

-Spacey is a Democrat and has been described as left-leaning, with his political views mirroring those of his fictional character in House of Cards.
+Spacey is a Democrat and has been described as left-leaning.
 Spacey worked on Jimmy Carter's 1976 presidential campaign.
 He is a friend of former President Bill Clinton, having met Clinton before his presidency began.
 Spacey once described Clinton as "one of the shining lights" in the political process.
 He additionally made a cameo appearance in the short film President Clinton: Final Days, a light-hearted political satire produced by the Clinton Administration for the 2000 White House Correspondents Dinner.

 Spacey has undertaken activism in the domain of HIV/AIDS.
 In 2002, he and fellow actor Chris Tucker accompanied Bill Clinton on a trip throughout several African countries to promote AIDS awareness on the continent.
 The trip gained renewed attention in 2019 amidst the sex trafficking charges against Jeffrey Epstein, whose plane was used.
+Epstein's pilot Larry Visoski confirmed that Spacey flew on Epstein's jet.
 Spacey also participated in several fundraisers for HIV/AIDS healthcare, including amfAR Cinema Against AIDS in 2016 and the 25th Annual Elton John AIDS Foundation Academy Award Party in 2017.